 Are there any breaks during the LSAT exam?

-You will get a 15-minute break after the third section of the exam.
+You will get a 10-minute break after the second section of the exam.
 During this break, you will be able to have a drink and a snack if you’d like.
 It is highly recommended you take a bathroom break during this time.
-You face one more section of the exam after this break; if you’re focusing on your need to use the facilities, it can affect your performance and test score.
+You face two more section of the exam after this break; if you’re focusing on your need to use the facilities, it can affect your performance and test score.

-In total, you will face about three hours of testing with a 15-minute break in the middle.
+In total, the average test taker will face about three hours and 30 minutes of testing with a 10-minute break after the second section.
 That’s a long time to spend reading and answering questions.
 Make sure that you’ve prepared yourself and have the mental endurance to make it through every section without complete fatigue.

 LSAT Test Day Breakdown